nautobot/nautobot/nautobot/docs/installation/migrating-from-netbox.md

 ### IPAM Network Field Types

 !!! tip
-	IPAM network objects have been overhauled and network membership queries using nested filter expressions and custom lookups will need to be updated in your code.
+	Prior to Nautobot 1.2, IPAM network objects were overhauled and network membership queries using nested filter expressions and custom lookups will required updats in your code.
+Since Nautobot 1.2, you can use the same custom lookups for all use cases within MySQL and most use cases for Postgresql.
+See [filtering documentation](../rest-api/filtering.md#Network-and-Host-Fields) for more details.

+!!! note
+	Nautobot did not mimic the support of non-subnets for the `net_in` query to avoid mistakes and confusion caused by an IP address being mistaken for a /32 as an example.

 All IPAM objects with network field types (`ipam.Aggregate`, `ipam.IPAddress`, and `ipam.Prefix`) are no longer hard-coded to use PostgreSQL-only `inet` or `cidr` field types and are now using a custom implementation leveraging SQL-standard `varbinary` field types.